 Ben Jackson, Housing Team Lead, Columbus Township Trustee – Ben leads the Housing Team, working with the local recovery community to coordinate efforts to establish safe, supportive, recovery-focused housing for those in need.
 As the Columbus Township Trustee, Ben is responsible, among other things, for providing basic necessities for those who lack the resources to provide for themselves.
 In recent years, he has led the Columbus community’s efforts to make homelessness rare, brief and nonrecurring.

-Rachel Kimmel, Communications Manager – Rachel develops and executes the communications strategy for ASAP, including website development and management, digital marketing campaigns and media relations, as well as handles the Operations needs, including Finance, IT, HR, etc. He has a Bachelor of Arts in English Literature from Butler University and a Master of Public Health from Indiana University – Bloomington.
+Matthew Neville, Communications Manager – Matthew develops and executes the communications strategy for ASAP, including website development and management, digital marketing campaigns and media relations, as well as handles the Operations needs, including Finance, IT, HR, etc. He has a Bachelor of Science in History and Political Science from University of Southern Indiana.